We may earn a commission when you click on the affiliate links in this post.

 If using regular grocery store cucumbers, I recommend peeling them if the skin is thick and waxy.

-- Toss in some feta cheese for a creamy, salty flavor.
+- Toss in feta cheese for a creamy, salty contrast.

-- Sprinkle with fresh herbs like basil, dill, or parsley to enhance the freshness.
+- Sprinkle with fresh dill, parsley, or basil.

-- Mix in sliced green, red, or yellow bell peppers or even squash for more crunch and variety.
+- Mix in bell peppers or even chickpeas for more variety.

 More Cucumber Salad Recipes